Tuesday, 31 March 2026

 The last day in my current place of employment is only days away.
 As it gets closer, the same picture keeps replaying in my mind.
 I see God approaching on a great winged creature, drawing nearer and nearer, ready to lift me up and carry me out of this place.

 But let me be clear, this place was not always something I longed to be delivered from.
-In many ways it felt heaven sent; the job arrived at exactly the right time for me.
+In many ways it was heaven sent; the job arrived at exactly the right time for me.
 I had not held permanent employment since before I had children and it was the tail end of COVID when everything in this world seemed uncertain.

 But with all things, there is change.
 Sometimes good, but sometimes not so good.
 Circumstances change, people move on and something happens in places like this.
 The atmosphere shifts.
 What once felt like divine providence becomes something almost unrecognisable.